Viburnum Opulus Roseum

 • Pruning: Pruning is not necessary for this plant, but it can be beneficial to remove any dead or damaged branches.
 It can also be trimmed in late Winter or early Spring to control its shape and size.

-By following these tips, you can help ensure that your Viburnum Opulus Compactum thrives and provides year-round beauty in your landscape.
+By following these tips, you can help ensure that your Viburnum Opulus Roseum thrives and provides year-round beauty in your landscape.

 Reviews